Introduction

 What instance of change regarding science have you recently heard about?
 Consider reports of breakthroughs you might have seen in the news or stories you saw on social media.

 In the past decade, Open Science has made change, by transforming research practices to promote transparency, reproducibility, and collaboration in scientific endeavors.
-By fostering a culture of openness and collaboration, Open Science has brought about a paradigm shift in research methodologies, paving the way for more robust and reliable scientific discoveries (Munafò et al. 2017; Vazire, Schiavone, and Bottesini 2022).
-It is certainly no small feat to fundamentally reform how research is done, and yet we have seen significant change towards Open practices (Kidwell et al. 2016; Chambers 2019; Christensen et al. 2020).
+By fostering a culture of openness and collaboration, Open Science has brought about a paradigm shift in research methodologies, paving the way for more robust and reliable scientific discoveries (Munafò et al., 2017; Vazire et al., 2022).
+It is certainly no small feat to fundamentally reform how research is done, and yet we have seen significant change towards Open practices (Chambers, 2019; Christensen et al., 2020; Kidwell et al., 2016).

 #definition Open Science